 Texas Blind Salamander Facts

 - This distinctive-looking amphibian most frequently goes by the informative common name of the Texas Blind Salamander, and for good reasons.
-Yet it also has another name that, while still hard to pronounce, rolls off the tongue with comparative ease.
+Yet this marvel of Nature also has another name that, while still hard to pronounce, rolls off the tongue with comparative ease.

-- That’s because, like all species, it also has a formal, scientific name.
+- That’s because, like all species, the unique creature also has a formal, scientific name.
 In most instances, though, this term’s somewhat difficult for non-professionals to pronounce.
 In the case of this particular fascinating species, though, that’s a relatively simple alternate name.

-- He accomplished the first formal recognition of the creature as a separate and distinct species in the year 1896.
+- He accomplished the first formal recognition of the creature as a separate and distinct species. he achieved that feat in the year 1896.
 Uniquely, it also has an alternate scientific name that he assigned it.
 Though no longer used, it once bore the name of the Typhlomolge rathbuni.

-- Unfortunately for those who appreciate the wonders of Nature, it now finds itself facing several threats to its continued existence.
-Due to the combination of factors, the IUCN currently lists the amphibian as Vulnerable on its Red List of Threatened Species.
+- Unfortunately for those who appreciate the wonders of Nature, it now finds itself facing several threats to its continued existence as a species.
+Due to that combination of factors, the IUCN currently lists the amazing amphibian as Vulnerable on its Red List of Threatened Species.

-- The nature and extent of its own natural range renders the Texas Blind Salamander extremely vulnerable to habitat degradation or loss.
-The ongoing threat of climate change, however, no doubt also poses a dire threat to its existence, like most species.
+- The nature and extent of its own natural range lamentably renders the Texas Blind Salamander extremely vulnerable to habitat degradation or loss.
+The ongoing threat of climate change, however, no doubt also poses a dire threat to its existence, like most species on earth.

 Related Articles